tnyim/jungletv-afdocs/manual/review_deployment.md

 - If your application uses licensed third-party assets, you should include all relevant licensing information and references, so that the JungleTV team can reference them in the event that a complaint related to intellectual property reaches the JungleTV team.

 Once this is done, you should [export](./import_export.md#exporting-applications) the application from the environment where it is being developed.
+**Make sure to use the "Export application as opaque archive (for emailing)" option, as otherwise you will not be able to send the file over email**.
-For most applications, the resulting ZIP file is everything you need to submit.
+For most applications, the resulting archive file is everything you need to submit.
 However, if your application contains code that is not easily human-readable, for example, because it is the output of a minifier or preprocessor, you also need to attach the original unobfuscated source code, or point towards where it can be found (even if it is written in a language unsupported by the JAF).
 This is strictly so that the reviewers can confirm that nothing suspect is happening within the terse final output.